 List Price US $16.99

-Quicksand is an incisive courtroom thriller and a drama that raises questions about the nature of love, the disastrous side effects of guilt, and the function of justice.
+An incisive courtroom thriller and a drama that raises questions about the nature of love, the disastrous side effects of guilt, and the function of justice

 A mass shooting has taken place at a prep school in Stockholm’s wealthiest suburb.
-Maja Norberg is eighteen years old and on trial for her involvement in the massacre where her boyfriend and best friend were killed.
-When the novel opens, Maja has spent nine excruciating months in jail awaiting trial.
+Eighteen-year-old Maja Norberg is charged for her involvement in the massacre that left her boyfriend and her best friend dead.
+She has spent nine months in jail awaiting trial.
 Now the time has come for her to enter the courtroom.
-But how did Maja, the good girl next door who was popular and excelled at school, become the most hated teenager in the country?
+How did Maja—popular, privileged, and a top student—become a cold-blooded killer in the eyes of the public?
 What did Maja do?
-Or is it what she didn’t do that brought her here?
+Or is it what she failed to do that brought her here?

-Malin Persson Giolito has written a perceptive portrayal of a young woman and a blistering indictment of a society that is coming apart.
-A work of great literary sensibility, Quicksand touches on class, money, emigration, and the games one plays with oneself when parents are no longer attuned to the struggles of their children.
+Malin Persson Giolito has written a perceptive portrayal of a teenage girl and a blistering indictment of a society that is coming apart.
+A work of great literary sensibility, Quicksand touches on wealth, class, immigration, and the games children play among themselves when parents are no longer attuned to their struggles.

 Excerpt from Quicksand